 Under Capricorn (1986) Directed by Rod Hardy.
 (Remake of Alfred Hitchcock's 1949 Classic).
 "Lives intertwined in A Tangled Web of Horrendous Secrets."
 Starring Lisa Harrow, John Hallam, Peter Cousens.
 Featuring Julia Blake, Jim Holt, Cathrine Lynch, Peter Collingwood, Daphne Grey, Ellen Freeman, Jo England, Dennis Olsen, Patrick Frost, Edward Caddick, Henry Salter, Emma Salter, Frank Gallagher, Gordon Lunyupi.
 Charles Adare (Peter Cousens) is a free spirited young Irishman who sets out to help a beautiful aristocratic woman back from the depths of alcoholism.
 At first he is encouraged by the woman's husband, a grim, silent, ex-convict who cherishes but doesn't completely understand his wife.

 But problems arise when Charles tries to help the lady because her domineering and evil housekeeper keeps getting in the way.
 The housekeeper, while trying to keep up a godly appearance, actually wants nothing more than to see her mistress dead.
 This is a house of horrendous secrets where jealousy and hatred run rampant, and where happiness and success can only be bought for a very high price.
 COLOR.
 1986.
 (South Australia).
 120 minutes.
 Not rated.
 4:3 aspect ratio.
 Out of Print.
-Never released in the U.S. $14.99 + $99cents first class shipping.
-Out of U.S. air shipping $3.
+Never released in the U.S. $14.99 US shipping $1 first class.
+International us$3.
 This item is traded collector-to-collector.
 The seller does not own rights to this property and no rights are transferred or implied.
 Excellent.
 DVD.

 Wait Until Dark Directed by Terence Young.
 Starring Audrey Hepburn, Alan Arkin, Richard Crenna.
 Susie (Hepburn), a recently blinded woman is unwittingly in possession of a doll filled with drugs.
 A very mean narcotics dealer (Arkin) and his cohort (Crenna) concoct an elaborate scheme to trick her into handing it over to them.
 The two crooks pretend to be old friends of Susie's husband while her husband is away and together the crooks invent a story of a police investigation of her husband that only the discovery of the now missing doll can save him from.
 Susie's blindness is the key to them searching the apartment for the doll.
 A great psychological thriller with a twist: the audience knows exactly what's happening but gets to watch the heroine try to figure it out on her own.
 There's almost no explicit violence in this thriller, yet there's an underlying current of foreboding and suspense that literally permeates the entire film.
 You know something very bad is going to happen.
 Alan Arkin gives the performance of a lifetime as the cool, calm, collected psychopath killer who truly enjoys hurting people.
 COLOR.
 1967.
 105 minutes.
 Not rated.
 4:3 aspect ratio.
 This movie is available at your favorite movie store and on the Internet.